 - Sometimes, a release date might be difficult to honour due to unforeseen problems.
 Communicate with stakeholders (clients, testers, fellow developers, project managers, etc.) about any changes, issues, updates, etc. related to the release schedule and process.

-- The Release Manager needs to be well aware of the changes going into a specific release version, and, if necessary, voice concerns to the Project Manager when it seems that the release will not be on time, or deliver less than the expected changes.
+- The Release Manager needs to be well aware of the changes going into a specific release version, and, if necessary, voice concerns to the Product Manager when it seems that the release will not be on time, or deliver less than the expected changes.

 - Conduct all official communication with stakeholders concerning the release in a timely and clear fashion, such as sending an email to notify stakeholders once the release has been completed.